Fantasy football: Davante Adams, Tyreek Hill top Week 6 wide receiver rankings

 Oct.
 12 (UPI) -- Davante Adams, Tyreek Hill, Cooper Kupp, Mike Williams and DeAndre Hopkins top my Week 6 fantasy football wide receiver rankings for 2021.

-Justin Jefferson, Stefon Diggs, Diontae Johnson, Antonio Brown and Marquise Brown round out my Top 10 options for Week 6.
+Justin Jefferson, Stefon Diggs, Diontae Johnson, Marquise Brown and Tyler Lockett round out my Top 10 options for Week 6.
 Kadarius Toney and Laviska Shenault are among my other favorite wide receivers to start this week.

 Target players who have a good chance to score a touchdown and get a lot of looks from their respective quarterbacks when considering who to start at wide receiver.